It's that Week of the Year

 y vs Y

-Typically you should use the calendar year format, y.
-Y should be used only when you specifically need to work with an ISO week date system.
+should be used only when you specifically need to work with an ISO week date system.
 This can be the case for fiscal years.

-Also, you should only use y and not yyyy.
+.
 Unicode Technical Standard #35 explains this causes a forced padding, which you want to avoid if you work with non-Gregorian calendar.
-Using y will also enable forward compatibility.
+Using y

 Last updated on 01st October 2019